API Documentation

 uvicorn main:app --reload

-The API now includes a comprehensive caching system optimized for Cloudflare and high performance:
+The API now includes a comprehensive multi-layer caching system optimized for Cloudflare and high performance:

 Cache Features